LearnOnDemandSystems/docs/lod/spla-supported.md

 ---
 title: "SPLA Supported Software"
-description: "Supported products and the conditions within Learn on Demand Systems implementation of the SPLA program."
+description: "Supported products and the conditions within Skillable implementation of the SPLA program."
 isPublished: true
 ---